DSR-RHIT/me447-visualizing-data/cm/cm301_portfolio_display-reqts.md

 The table summarizes the basic data structure for all portfolio graphs.
-Specific data requirements are provided below.
+More detailed requirements are provided below.

 <!-- Quantitative variables are typically continuous.
 If you encounter a quantitative variable (other than time) that is discrete rather than continuous, please consult with me on its suitability for your graph.   -->